Finetuning CLIP to Reason about Pairwise Differences

 \section{Introduction}

 Vision-language models (VLMs) \citep{jia2021scaling, li2022blip}, and more specifically CLIP \citep{radford2021learning}, leverage paired instances of images and corresponding text descriptions to produce a general-purpose joint embedding between images and language.
 These models have created a new paradigm of prompting \citep{radford2021learning, li2021prefix, bach2022promptsource}.
 In this new paradigm, we can easily design image classifiers through text descriptions of classes and by selecting which of our class descriptions most closely aligns with an image (in terms of cosine similarity in the multimodal embedding space).
-These models can also generate images corresponding to user-specified text prompts \citep{podell2023sdxl}.
+These models, \rebuttal{when paired with additional training and a diffusion model,} can also generate images corresponding to user-specified text prompts \citep{podell2023sdxl}.
 Ultimately, this paradigm \textit{fundamentally} relies on the accurate alignment of image and text modalities.

 While contrastive-based pretraining on large datasets aims to achieve this embedding alignment, a notable drawback of CLIP models is that they do not exhibit the structure of purely language-based embeddings.
 For instance, text embeddings satisfy \textit{analogies} in embedding space using vector arithmetic, e.g., Text(``\textit{King}'') - Text(``\textit{Man}") + Text(``\textit{Woman}'') $\approx$ Text (``\textit{Queen}") \citep{mikolov2013efficient}, while CLIP has no such property.
 In addition to these shortcomings, previous works demonstrate that CLIP's embeddings lack geometric properties \citep{goel2022cyclip}, exhibit large gaps between different modalities \citep{liang2022mind}, and struggle with handling more complex descriptions, such as connections between multiple attributes and objects \citep{Lewis2022DoesCB}.
 As CLIP is commonly used as a backbone for a wide variety of tasks \citep{ramesh2022hierarchical, podell2023sdxl, bain2022clip}, accurately encoding meaningful differences between images can lead to benefits in many downstream tasks, such as compositional text-to-image generation or retrieval.